apache/hudi/docs/performance.md

 ## Upserts

-Following shows the speed up obtained for NoSQL ingestion, by switching from bulk loads off HBase to Parquet to incrementally upserting on a Hudi dataset, on 5 tables ranging from small to huge.
+Following shows the speed up obtained for NoSQL database ingestion, from incrementally upserting on a Hudi dataset on the copy-on-write storage, on 5 tables ranging from small to huge (as opposed to bulk loading the tables)

 {% include image.html file="hudi_upsert_perf1.png" alt="hudi_upsert_perf1.png" max-width="1000" %}